Matt Vierling Player Props: Tigers vs. Athletics

 Matt Vierling At The Plate

-- He has homered in six games this year (9.5%), homering in 2.9% of his trips to the plate.
+- He has hit a home run in six games this year (9.4%), homering in 2.9% of his plate appearances.

-- Vierling has picked up an RBI in 13 games this season (20.6%), with more than one RBI in five of those contests (7.9%).
+- Vierling has an RBI in 13 of 64 games this season, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in two contests.

-- In 31.7% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (7.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.